asd153866714/learn_Deno/00/README.md

 http://localhost:8000/
 ```

     * We have a permission denied problem.

     if a program want to access the network like in the previous case, then we need to give it permission.

     We can do so by passing a flag when we run the command, in this case `--allow-net`

+# Formatting code

+`deno fmt app.ts`